 - Stick it in the business and of a Nerf missile launcher and play fetch with the dogs.

-- Cover in glitter, stuff it with Christmas tinsel, and use it as a centerpiece at your daughter’s wedding.
+- Cover in glitter, stuff it with silver tinsel, and use it as a centerpiece at your daughter’s wedding.

 - Attach to a keyring and use as a zipper pull.